-The Free Application for Federal Student Aid (FAFSA) or MHEC One App (formerly MSFAA) must be completed by April 15
+Submit the Free Application for Federal Student Aid (FAFSA) or the Maryland Higher Education Commission (MHEC) One App by April 1, 2026.

-A Maryland high school graduate or GED recipient eligible for in-state tuition who is planning to enroll or is currently enrolled full tile or part time at a Maryland community college in:
+You may be eligible if you are a Maryland high school graduate or GED recipient eligible for in-state tuition and are planning to enroll, or are currently enrolled, full- or part-time in one of the following at a Maryland community college:

-• A sequence of credit or non-credit courses that leads to licensure or certification
+• A sequence of credit or noncredit courses leading to licensure or certification.

 Eligibility Criteria

-• Graduated from a Maryland high school or received a GED in Maryland
+• Have graduated from a Maryland high school or earned a GED in Maryland.

-• Have a cumulative unweighted high school GPA of 2.3 or higher, or a cumulative GPA of at least 2.5 if you are currently enrolled at the community college
+• Have a cumulative unweighted high school GPA of at least 2.3, or a cumulative GPA of at least 2.5 if currently enrolled at a community college.

-• Are eligible for in-state tuition, as determined by the College
+• Be eligible for in-state tuition, as determined by the College.

-• Enroll full-time or part-time if seeking a credit certificate or an associate degree
+• Be enrolled full- or part-time if pursuing a credit certificate or associate degree.

-• Have not received an educational grant or scholarship that covers your full cost of attendance at the College
+• Have not received grants or scholarships covering your full cost of attendance.

-• Have an annual adjusted gross income not more than:
+• Have an annual adjusted gross income of:

-• Have not already earned a bachelor’s or associate degree
+• Have not previously earned a bachelor's or associate degree.

-*Enrolling in a sequence of non-credit courses for licensure or certification full-time is slightly different.
-You must enroll in the next available courses for your sequence offered at the College.
+* If enrolling in a sequence of noncredit courses for licensure or certification, you must register for the next available courses in your sequence offered at the College.

 Income Requirements